Y252marc/Watermark-remover-YOLO8/readme.md

 # Watermark Remover using YOLOv8

-A Computer Vision tool capable of automatically detecting and removing watermarks from videos.
+A Computer Vision tool capable of automatically detecting and removing watermarks from images and videos.
 This project utilizes a hybrid AI pipeline, combining YOLOv8 for object detection and OpenCV/Inpainting for automated restoration.

 ## Features